-The objective of this project was to establish Industry Welfare Standards and Guidelines for Goats (S&G) that reflect contemporary scientific knowledge, provide competent animal husbandry advice, and meet mainstream community expectations.
-A further objective was for the goat welfare standards and guidelines to serve as a template for a nationally uniform regulatory approach to goat welfare should that be considered desirable at a later date.
+The objective of this document The Australian Industry Welfare Standards and Guidelines for Goats (S&G) aims to reflect contemporary scientific knowledge, provide competent animal husbandry advice, and meet mainstream community expectations.
+A further objective was for the goat welfare S&G to serve as a template for a nationally uniform regulatory approach to goat welfare should that be considered desirable at a later date.

 The objectives of the development of the Australian Industry Welfare Standards and Guidelines for Goats is consistent with one of the strategic priorities identified in Animal Health Australia's (AHA) Strategic Plan 2015-2020; being to strengthen biosecurity, surveillance and animal welfare to enhance animal health, and support market access and trade.
 The rationale is to provide tools for animal welfare that facilitate industry uptake of best practice to allow measurement of improvement in welfare outcomes through industry verification systems and to support market access.
-The development process used in drafting these standards and guidelines allows industry to examine goat health and welfare issues and determine a suitable industry position that meets community expectations.
+The development process used in developing the goat welfare S&G allowed industry to examine goat health and welfare issues and determine a suitable industry position that meets community expectations.

 Goat Industry Council of Australia (GICA) took the initiative to fund the development of the Australian Industry Welfare Standards and Guidelines for Goats and they intend to continue to facilitate voluntary industry compliance with contemporary animal welfare standards for goats managed under Australian conditions and husbandry systems.
-It is recognised that, while currently legislated animal welfare requirements will continue to be mandatory, the voluntary industry standards and guidelines have the capacity to inform the future development of a nationally uniform legislative approach to goat welfare.
+It is recognised that, while currently legislated animal welfare requirements will continue to be mandatory, the voluntary industry goat welfare S&G have the capacity to inform the future development of a nationally uniform legislative approach to goat welfare.

 Additional funding was received from AgriFutures Australia (previously known as the Rural Industries R&D Corporation (RIRDC)) to conduct and develop communications on the Australian Industry Welfare Standards and Guidelines for Goats to the dairy and fibre goat sectors.
-This communications material is intended to assist industry in achieving a high level of voluntary adoption of the standards and guidelines.
+This communications material is intended to assist industry in achieving a high level of voluntary adoption of the goat welfare S&G.